openmobilityfoundation/mobility-data-specification/metrics/metrics_methodology.md

 **Sample**

-Using the same sample dataset to calculate** dockless.deployed.avg**, the **dockless.deployed**.**max** metric will return the following output.
+Using the same sample dataset to calculate **dockless.deployed.avg**, the **dockless.deployed.max** metric will return the following output.
 Some columns are omitted in this sample table for simplicity.

 | name                  | metric_start_time | metric_time_interval | geography | Value |
 | --------------------- | ----------------- | -------------------- | --------- | ----- |